PACKING: Video Tutorials And "How To":

 - Cribs - will need to be disassembled before transporting.
 It is preferred if Client do the disassembly/assembly of cribs.
 Wrapping of crib mattresses is automatically included in our service.

-- China Cabinet – Rremove and pack glass shelves.
-When taping glass shelves together, use a layer of paper between tape and glass, so that tape will not be left behind on glass.
+- China Cabinet – Remove and pack horizontal loose glass shelves.
+When taping glass shelves together, tape over paper between tape and glass, so that tape residue (which is time consuming to remove) will not be left behind on glass.

 - Computers – Unhook peripherals such as keyboard, mouse, speakers, printer, and pack in box.
 In office moves, plastic “keyboard bags” will be provided to pack peripherals.
 Wrap monitor and CPU with large size bubble wrap.
 Many Customers prefer to move their own CPU.

 - Desks – Remove sliding keyboard base to prevent falling out during the move!
 Remove and pack contents of drawers.
 If desk is “table” type, then unscrew removable legs and tape together.
 If desk is comprised of several sections, these sections will need to be unscrewed.
 Movers can do this disassembly as a “extra” to a VanCity Moving firm quote!

 - Dresser – Contents of dressers will need to be emptied, with mirror unscrewed from back of dresser (if applicable).
 Pack screws so they are easy to find…usually taping screws inside a drawer works best!